Home » Focus on the Terms of the Buyer’s Offer not who They are When Selling

 Focus on the Terms of the Buyer’s Offer not who They are When Selling

-Engaging in discriminatory practices can have serious legal and financial consequences.
-Violating the Fair Housing Act can result in orders to compensate the victim for damages, pay attorney’s fees, and fines ranging from $16,000 to $65,000.
-The discriminated party can also pursue further damages and costs through a civil suit.
+Violating these rules carries serious legal and financial consequences.
+For example, Fair Housing Act violations can result in orders to pay damages, attorney’s fees, and fines.
+In some cases, the affected party can also pursue additional damages and costs through a civil lawsuit.

 Leave a Reply